 Just as a side note, other things that break are all the iOS applications, Cloud-Station Backup, Cloudstation, and probably more.
 If you are going to use a lets-encrypt certificate, and I would encourage you to do so, then every 90 days you need to make a note in your diary to go to all the servers and click all the buttons or stuff will stop working.

-Addendum: Just had another customer today who's had a volume crash and his hyper backup stopped working for this very reason about 6 months ago so we're now in the position where he's shipping the unit back to us and we're going to have to attempt volume recovery.
-PLEASE CHECK YOUR HYPERBACKUP IS RUNNING REGULARLY OR USE ANOTHER BACKUP PRODUCT
+Update 19/09/2018: Just had another new customer today who's had a volume crash and his hyper backup stopped working because of this about 6 months ago, so we're now in the position where he's shipping the unit back to us and we're going to have to attempt volume recovery.
+PLEASE CHECK YOUR HYPERBACKUP IS RUNNING REGULARLY